ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 Authorization: Bearer U8YJcYYRMjbGeepD
 ~~~

-The SCIM provider in response to the query above returns metadata regarding pagination similar
+The SCIM service provider in response to the query above returns metadata regarding pagination similar
 to the following example (actual resources removed for brevity):

 ~~~